mediaexplorer74/RetroArch-ARM/README.md

 After long time of work I present to you this release of RetroArch for Windows (ARM) devices

-With more than 70+ core, Cores are compiled for MSVC ARM
+With more than 70+ core

 # Target

-- It should work with Build: 15063+ (14393 with few cores)
+- It should work with Build: 15035+ (14393 with few cores)
-- Supports UWP & WOA

-# Improvements
+# UWP improvements

-This release contains the latest ANGLE library (by Google) that used to make OpenGL ES supported

-Also I made many improvements for UWP functions,

-and reverted back the uncompatbile functions for the lower builds.
+This app supported by [UWP2Win32](https://github.com/basharast/UWP2Win32)

 # New Cores